freeopensourcegames/saga-of-the-viking-seafarer/docs/story/chapter-1/characters/characters.md

 - Tanner
 - Works in the tannery in Southforge
 - Can train some basic skills in hunting and archery
-- Good friend of Broder, working hand in hand
+- Good friend of Broder

 Broder (brother)
-- Butcher
+- Potter in a small pottery
-- Gets animals from the large farmer and some hunters
+- nickname "Potter Theo"
 - Good friend of Desche, working hand in hand
 - Brother of Maike